FriendlyScore/FriendlyScore-Connect-Flutter-Native-Example/README.md

-# Ionic Implementation
+# Flutter Implementation

 ## Overview

 Here you can find instructions on how to integrate and use FriendlyScore Connect for Flutter.

-To get started quickly with FriendlyScore Connect for Ionic, clone the [GitHub repository](https://github.com/FriendlyScore/FriendlyScore-Connect-Ionic-Native-Example) and run the example.
+To get started quickly with FriendlyScore Connect for Flutter, clone the [GitHub repository](https://github.com/FriendlyScore/FriendlyScore-Connect-Flutter-Native-Example) and run the example.
 You need to [sign-up](https://friendlyscore.com/getting-started) for the free API keys through our Developer Console.

 ## Requirements
 - [FriendlyScore API keys](https://friendlyscore.com/company/keys)